 These applications, run by third-party vendors, provide APIs for data extraction into data warehouses like Google BigQuery.
 In this blog, we’ll walk you through the process of moving data from an API to BigQuery, discuss potential challenges, and share workarounds.
 Let’s dive in!

-Note: When you connect API to BigQuery, consider factors like data format, update frequency, and API rate limits to design a stable integration.
+Note: When you perform this integration, consider factors like data format, update frequency, and API rate limits to design a stable integration.

 Step 1: Configure REST API as your source